Input-output equations and identifiability of linear ODE models: Introduction

 \subsection{The problem}

 As was described above, the approach to assessing identifiability via input-output equations has been used much in the last three decades and has its own distinctive features.
 However, it heavily relies on \hyperlink{assumption}{Assumption~(A)}, which is not always true (see~\cite[Example~2.14]{Hong} and~\cite[Section~5.2]{allident}).
 It can be verified by an algorithm~\cite[Section~4.1]{DVJBNP01} and~\cite[Section~3.4]{MXPW11} but is not verified in any implementation we have seen (including~\cite{DAISY, COMBOS}). \textbf{The general problem} studied in this paper is: \begin{displayquote}\emph{to determine classes of ODE models that satisfy \hyperlink{assumption}{Assumption~(A)} a priori; consequently, the approach via input-output equations gives correct result for these models}. \end{displayquote} Discrepancy between different notions of identifiability is not unusual given the wide range of experimental setups and mathematical tools involved.
-See~\cite{XiaMoog} for the case of local identifability.
+We refer the reader to a recent review~\cite{AnstettCollin2020} (see also~\cite{XiaMoog}) presenting a number of notions of identifiability together with some known (in)equivalences between them.
+Our work clarifies this big picture by giving explicit and easy to check (unlike~\cite{ident-compare}) conditions for equivalence of different ways to assess identifiability.